Djmyers1991/parallel-place-client-side/README.md

-# Rare: The Publishing Platform for the Discerning Writer
+# Parallel Place: The Ultimate Book Club's Guide to this Novel

 ## Application Overview
 TBD